Q. What is a remote JMS provider?

 Q. How can I pool JMS resources?

-Q. Which tools are available for integrating with remote JMS providers?
+Q. What tools are available for integrating with remote JMS providers?

 A. The following table summarizes the tools available for integrating with remote JMS providers: